How to add custom fields

 Label your field with a name that your customers will easily understand.

-Add placeholder text to your field that helps your customer complete the field.
+Add Placeholder text that helps your customer complete the field.

-If left blank, your field will automatically use your field label as it’s a placeholder.
+If left blank, your field will automatically use your label as a placeholder.

 Data types are used to store custom field data (your customer responses) in a structured manner.

 For example, if you wanted to capture your customer's name, assigning the data type of Customer name means we can structure this data appropriately.

 This is especially useful when connecting Checkout Page with other apps using our Zapier integration.

 Please note that you must add (and make required) custom fields that use the Customer name and Shipping address data types if you wish to use any of the other shipping address data types.